“Breathe: To pause. To make space. To collect your thoughts. To remember. To face the next moment. To choose.”

 - Your meetings went online (heck, everything did).

-- Coffee is now entirely up to you, and no one makes a latte like your favorite barista at your favorite coffee shop.
+- Coffee was now entirely up to you, and no one makes a latte like your favorite barista at your favorite coffee shop.

-- It’s harder to workout without that class or your trainer, or your running buddy.
+- It was harder to workout without that class or your trainer, or your running buddy.

 One of my coaching clients said, “Breaks?
 What breaks?
 If I’m not working, I’m helping my kid with math or I’m breaking up yet another sibling yelling match!”

-To navigate the newness, your brain has gone into overdrive, stress has increased, and with it, fatigue and potential burnout have crept in too.
+To navigate the newness, your brain had gone into overdrive, stress had increased, and with it, fatigue and potential burnout crept in too.
+I’ll talk about BURNOUT next week!
+It’s a doozy.

 Through re-reading parts of my book I was reminded that change is hard, and at some point along the way we have to honour the hard work, and give ourselves a big ‘ol break.

-I have to do that for my own sanity and so I have the energy to re-engage with the work I love when things pick up again this fall.
+I have to do that for my own sanity and so I have the energy to re-engage with the work I love as in-person events pick up again.
 What about you?

-If any of this resonates with you let me share some of what I’m doing for myself to get back on track… and yes, I’m taking my own Success-Energy advice:
+If any of this resonates with you let me share some of what I’ve been doing for myself to get back on track… and yes, I’m taking my own Success-Energy advice:

 1) Listen to your body.
 It know what it needs.
 Whether it’s more sleep, exercise, more breaks, a few days off, or even just a few minutes to yourself, you won’t know unless you listen.

 If the answer isn’t obvious, get quiet with yourself.
 This week I started meditating again.
-Just 10 minutes every morning (while puppy sleeps on my lap), to give my brain and body pause and oxygen… with no expectation of how well I do it (because right now I’m not that great at it).
-It has helped me start my day from a calm point of view, instead of the frenzied “I’m not doing enough” mindset that has plagued me the last couple of weeks.
+Just 10 minutes every morning, to give my brain and body ‘pause’ and oxygen… with no expectation of how well I do it (because right now I’m not that great at it).
+It has helped me start my day from a calm point of view, instead of the frenzied “I’m not doing enough” mindset that has plagued me since the New Year.
 Which brings me to number 2.

 2) Give yourself permission to take a day off.
-I’m self-employed so that should be easy enough, and it’s summer so it should be a no-brainer, but I haven’t really stepped away from work since lock-down began…except for two days when we took a road trip to pick up puppy, and even then I was checking in on the daily.
+I’m self-employed so that should be easy enough, and it’s spring so it should be a no-brainer, but I haven’t really stepped away from work enough lately.

-Lock-down-living means work is always front and centre (especially if you’re working from home), whether it’s the job you get paid for, or the work of life that has changed so much these past few months.
+Pandemic living has meant that work is always front and centre (especially if you’re still working from home like I am).
+Whether it’s the job you get paid for, or the work of life that has changed so much these past couple of years you need and deserve down time.
 Schedule some time off, or at the very least do your down time better.
 I’ve been reading more and scrolling less.
-I’ve been puttering in my garden and taking Islay for short puppy walks…just enjoying her puppyness, because it doesn’t last long.

 AND, when all else fails;